 We start by describing two ways to leverage automated testcase reduction to ease debugging in Mopsa in Section 6.1.
 Our first usecase concerns internal errors from the analyzer that can happen deep into long analyses.
-Our second usecase pinpoints soundness issues by comparing two analyses, yielding different results on a same program.
-We finish by highlighting in Section 6.2 that the collaboration between Mopsa and creduce is a two-way street, as Mopsa can simplify testcase reduction for multi-file projects with complex commands such as GNU coreutils.
+Our second usecase pinpoints soundness issues by comparing two analyses, yielding different results on the same program.
+We finish by highlighting in Section 6.2